Ryan-Tahenni/chrome-dino-pygame/README.md

 ----------------------
 This is my first pygame project: a chrome dinosaur game for desktop.

+I followed a tutorial (The ultimate introduction to pygame - Clear Code) to make this.

 ----------------------
 **To play this game:**
   1. Download python (https://www.python.org/downloads/)